Time for Letting Go

 "Time for Letting Go" is a song written by American guitarist and singer-songwriter Jude Cole.
-The song appeared on his second album A View from 3rd Street.
-As a single, it peaked at number 32 on the Billboard Hot 100 and number 16 on the Adult Contemporary chart.
+The song appeared on his second album A View from 3rd Street and was the second single released from that album.
+It peaked at No. 32 on the Billboard Hot 100 and No. 16 on the Adult Contemporary chart.

+Reception

+Billboard called it a “smooth, adult-leaning pop-rock ballad” and praised Cole's “clean, emotional vocal delivery.”
+Cash Box said the track blended “melodic ease with a radio-friendly hook,” noting it as a potential crossover success.

 Music video

 A music video was directed by Cole's longtime friend Kiefer Sutherland.